WokLibCodeClub/Hangman/step04-ending_the_game/STEP4.md

 1. This code doesn't check if the player accidentally types more than one letter during a guess, so one modification would be to test this and warn the player if they type more than one character.
 How could you do that?

+2. You could adapt your game so that at the end it asked if you wanted to play again, and then restarted the game without you having to click on the Run arrow.

-2. If you play your game many times you might wonder whether you are winning more or less often than the computer.
+3. If made the modification in number 2 above, and played Hangman many times you might wonder whether you were winning more or less often than the computer.
 You could add code to keep the score and display it at the end of each game.

-3. If you play so often that you start to see the same mystery words coming up over and over again you might want to find a longer list of words.
+4. If you play so often that you start to see the same mystery words coming up over and over again you might want to find a longer list of words.
 You can search for lists of English words on the internet.
 If you find a good list you will have to convert all the words to capital letters (you could write Python code to do this) then upload your improved word list to your trinket project.

 Have fun.